 Suppose that we’re interested specifically in those requests that call the

-656 of these (see image below).
-To focus on this subset of requests, click the Filter service flow button after selecting the desired chain of service calls that you want to analyze.
+To focus on this subset of requests, select the last service in the desired chain of service calls that you want to analyze—

-After filtering the service flow, we see the selected subset of services (see below).
+Now we see the selected subset of services.
 This fraction indicates that we're looking only at transactions where

 easyTravel Customer Frontend calls

 easyTravel Customer Frontend requests that call